Why Property Styling Is Non-Negotiable When You Sell Your Reno

 Podcast: Download (Duration: 20:17 — 29.68 MB)

-- Bernadette's good news about a new member of the family
+- Bernadette's good news

-- Her recent field trip to Wollongong
+- Recent field trip to Wollongong

-- Updates on her last bootcamp
+- Updates on last bootcamp

 - Why property styling adds around 10% to the sale price